talmeym/regurgitator-core/README.md

 ## constructs

 regurgitator uses the following set of constructs / concepts to provide it's processing:
-- ``parameter type`` each parameter has a type, which dictates how it is represented, as well as how it can be merged with another parameter. provided types include ``STRING`` ``NUMBER`` and ``DECIMAL`` along with list and set types.
+- ``parameter type`` each parameter has a type, which dictates how it is represented, as well as how it can be merged with another parameter. provided types include ``STRING`` ``NUMBER`` and ``DECIMAL`` along with list and set types
-- ``value builder`` aggregates the values of many parameters into one. provided builders include support for popular templating engines
+- ``value builder`` aggregates many parameter values into one. provided builders include support for popular templating engines
-- ``value generator`` create parameter values from scratch, such as random numbers
+- ``value generator`` create a values from scratch, such as a random number or UUID
 - ``value processor`` all steps that involve parameters can have extra processing wired in, to alter their initial value after it has been created, built or generated
 - ``rules behaviour`` while rules determine how ``decision`` steps choose which child step to execute, ``rules behaviour`` govern what to do if more than rule passes
 - ``condition behaviour`` all conditions for a rule must be met for it to pass. each condition evaluates a parameter; its behaviour governs the kind of evaluation performed